larsrickert/nginx-proxy/docs/examples/mailserver.md

 # Expose the admin interface (value: true, false)
 ADMIN=true

-# Choose which webmail to run if any (values: roundcube, snappymail, none)
+# Choose which webmail to run if any (values: roundcube, snappymail, none).
+When changing this feature, recreate the docker-compose.yml file via setup.
 WEBMAIL=roundcube

 # Expose the API interface (value: true, false)
 API=false

-# Dav server implementation (value: radicale, none)
+# Dav server implementation (value: radicale, none).
+When change this feature, recreate the docker-compose.yml file via setup.
 WEBDAV=none

-# Antivirus solution (value: clamav, none)
+# Antivirus solution (value: clamav, none).
+When change this feature, recreate the docker-compose.yml file via setup.
 ANTIVIRUS=clamav

 # Behavior when virus is detected, default: discard (values: discard, reject)
 # discard: Mail will be silently discarded, reject: Mail will be rejected and sender will receive a reject message
 ANTIVIRUS_ACTION=reject

 # Scan Macros solution.
-Will reject emails that contain documents with malicious macros (value: true, false)
+Will reject emails that contain documents with malicious macros (value: true, false).
+When change this feature, recreate the docker-compose.yml file via setup.
 SCAN_MACROS=true

 ###################################